sreyanunna/sreyanunna/README.md

 🚀 Actively engaged in the data science community, participating in hackathons, and constantly seeking opportunities to hone my analytical skills.

-🎓 Pursuing a Master's in Environmental Data Science & Machine Learning 🎓
+🎓 Graduate of Master's in Environmental Data Science & Machine Learning 🎓

 📊 Let's crunch some numbers together!
 Whether it's a data challenge, a visualization project, or just a chat about the latest data trends, I'm always up for a data-driven adventure.

-📬 Connect with me at nunnasreya@gmail.com 📧 | let's unravel the stories hidden in the numbers! 🚀
+📬 Connect with me at nunnasreya@gmail.com 📧 https://www.linkedin.com/in/sreyanunna/ | let's unravel the stories hidden in the numbers! 🚀